Charitable Gaming (Statewide Bingo & Raffles) 1979

 The legal gambling age to participate in lotteries and charitable gaming is 18 and over.
 However, to participate in casino games at a tribal casino, players must be at least 21 years old.

 Yes, North Carolina has 2 land-based tribal casinos run by the Eastern Band of Cherokee Indians.
 Commercial casinos are not authorized in the state.
+Neither are online casinos, which means offshore gambling sites are the only option for people looking to play casino games at online casinos in North Carolina.

 Yes, North Carolina has a state lottery where players can purchase state or interstate tickets from one of over 7,000 authorized retailers.

 No, despite attempts to legalize fantasy sports contests, it is currently not authorized in North Carolina.
+Nonetheless, it is not strictly forbidden, as its status with regard to sports betting is not altogether clear.